AdobeDocs/analytics.en/help/analyze/report-builder/troubleshoot.md

 You will experience the following side effect when opening a ARB v5.1 workbook with classification request:

-* When opening the workbook, you will get the following warning: “This workbook was last saved using Report Builder v5.1.
+* When opening the workbook, you will get the following warning: "This workbook was last saved using Report Builder v5.1.
 This version has introduced some features that are incompatible with the Report Builder version installed on this computer.
-It is highly recommended that you upgrade to the latest Report Builder version before updating this workbook.”
+It is highly recommended that you upgrade to the latest Report Builder version before updating this workbook."
 * If you right-click an ARB request with classification, the Report Builder context menus (edit request, add dependent request...) will not show up.
 * If you perform a Refresh All, by clicking the third button, or by refreshing a set of requests from the Request Manager form, the classification request will execute without error.
 However, the classifications values will not be written out.
 * You can still edit the request by opening the Request Manager, then going from row to row, until it reaches the right request.